salesforce-ux/slds-linter/packages/cli/README.md

 **Options:**
 - `directory`: Path to directory to scan for files to lint
-- `files`: Array of specific file paths to lint
 - `fix`: Boolean indicating whether to automatically fix issues when possible
+- `configStylelint`: Path to custom stylelint configuration file
+- `configEslint`: Path to custom eslint configuration file

 **Returns:** Promise resolving to an array of result objects containing linting issues